motu-tool/FetchMGs/README.md

     Science, 2006 and Sorek et al., Science, 2007) from genomes and metagenomes in an easy and accurate manner.

-    fetchMGs extraction [options]
+    fetchMGs extraction input_file mode output_folder[options]

     Positional arguments:
-         FILE[ FILE]  Input file(s) - plain or gzipped.
+         FILE        Input file - plain or gzipped.
 Can be either:
-                            - 1-n genome assembly file(s), requires -m genome.
-Will
-                                call genes before marker gene extraction.
+                        - A genome assembly file (NT), requires -m genome.
+Will call genes before marker gene extraction.
-                            - 1-n metagenome assembly file(s), requires -m metagenome.
-Will
-                                call genes before marker gene extraction.
+                        - A metagenome assembly file (NT), requires -m metagenome.
+Will call genes before marker gene extraction.
-                            - 1-n gene file(s) in protein space, requires -m gene. nucleotide sequences can be provided with -d parameter
+                        - A gene file in protein space (AA), requires -m gene. nucleotide sequences can be provided with -d parameter
-                            - 1 text file with one line per input file.
+                        - A text file with one line per input file.
 Requires -m parameter to enable "metagenome", "genome" or "gene" mode.
                             In "gene" mode another text file with samples in the same order can be provided with -d parameter.

+        STR          Mode of extraction Values: [gene, genome, metagenome]

+        FOLDER       Output folder for marker genes

     Input options:
-       -d FILE[ FILE] Nucleotide files associated with protein files in -i.
-Same order as files in -i required.
-Enabled only in -m gene mode.
-Can be either a list of files or a text file with one line per input file.

-    Output options:
-       -o   FOLDER    Output folder for marker genes
+       -d FILE       Nucleotide file/Text file.
+Enabled only in the "gene" mode.
+                     Requires same order of sequence files if submitted as text file.

     Algorithm options:
-       -m STR         Mode of extraction Values: [gene, genome, metagenome]

        -t INT         Number of threads.
 Default=[1]
        -v             Report only the very best hit per COG and input file.
 Only useful if input files contain genes from genomes or are genomes.

 ```

 ## Changelog

+### 2.1.0

+- No functional updates = produces the same output
+- Commandline interface refactored.
+  - fetchMGs expects 3 positional arguments, `input_file`, `mode` and `output_folder`
+    - `input_file`: can be either a sequence file (genes in protein space, a genome or a metagenome) or a text file with one filepath per line to a genome/metagenome/protein file
+    - `mode`: chose between `gene` (input file(s) are proteins), `genome` (input file(s) are genomes) or `metagenome` (input file(s) are metagenomes).
+    - `output_folder`: The output folder
+- Features:
+  - Checks if the input file is a map file or a sequence file now based on file content instead of file endings
+  - Checks if the input (and nucleotide) file(s) are in the right format.
+E.g. a nucleotide file is represented by a different alphabet compared to amino acid sequences.

 ### 2.0.1